Chart Color Schemes

 An assessment of population growth drivers in Helensburgh reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Helensburgh's population is estimated at around 6,648 people.
-This reflects a growth of 72 individuals since the 2021 Census, which recorded a population of 6,576 people.
-The increase is inferred from AreaSearch's estimation of the resident population as 6,577 following examination of the ABS's latest ERP data release in June 2024 and an additional 44 validated new addresses since the Census date.
-This results in a density ratio of 359 persons per square kilometer.
-Helensburgh's growth rate of 1.1% since the census is within 2.9 percentage points of the SA3 area (4.0%).
-Population growth was primarily driven by natural growth, contributing approximately 52.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Helensburgh's population is estimated at around 6,662 as of Nov 2025.
+This reflects an increase of 86 people (1.3%) since the 2021 Census, which reported a population of 6,576 people.
+The change is inferred from the resident population of 6,606 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 44 validated new addresses since the Census date.
+This level of population equates to a density ratio of 360 persons per square kilometer.
+Population growth for the area was primarily driven by natural growth that contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Future population trends anticipate lower quartile growth for national non-metropolitan areas, with the suburb expected to grow by 250 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, lower quartile growth of national non-metropolitan areas is anticipated.
+The Helensburgh statistical area (Lv2) is expected to grow by 250 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.2% in total over the 17 years.

 Frequently Asked Questions - Population